Andrew Cruickshank's course guide including his strategy for playing the course.

 Par 3 S.I.
 6

 Another long par three with everything to watch out for quite evident in front.
 Best carry the ball 200 yards or club up and pitch a hybrid or wood up the left side with pace to let the natural banking move the ball right.
-On the plus side the green is large, on the negative side you can end up with a long tricky first putt.
+On the plus side, the green is large.
+On the negative side you can end up with a long tricky first putt.
 If the flag is back left, aim just left of the green and let the apron run the ball to that part of the green.
-There is a huge fold that runs through the green from front to back.
+There is a huge traversing fold that runs through the green from front to back.
 Get the appropriate side of this to avoid a really nasty putt.

 Par 4 S.I.
 14

 The unassuming 342-yard par four 13th and an opportunity to find an easy fairway below you and hit a high approach up to the green.
 The green slopes uphill at the front and downhill at the back, so pay attention to the colour of the flag.
 Red denotes front, white is middle and blue is back.
 Club accordingly and don’t be shy because anything offline left or right will miss that side.
+The false front will stop short shots bouncing on so club up and fly this approach.

 Par 4 S.I.
 2